June's a critical month to make sure you're giving some TLC to a key curb appeal asset: your lawn.

 #3 Use Grub Control

 Grubs dine on your lawn's roots.
 Left to gorge, they'll kill your lawn.
 That's not cheap to replace: up to $1.75 a square foot to resod, including installation.
 Go the preventive route and spread a lawn grub-control product that will take care of the eggs now — before they hatch and start munching hungrily.

 #4 Stick to a Mowing Schedule

-Cutting your grass too long or too short, or neglecting to cut it regularly will slowly erode your property’s good looks.
+Cutting your grass too long or too short, or neglecting to cut it regularly will slowly erode your property's good looks.
 To prevent that, you (or your lawn service) should cut no more than one-third of the grass blade per mow.
-Whacking off more leaves your yard susceptible to pests and disease.
+Whacking off more makes your yard susceptible to pests and disease.

 Note: You may need to plan for up to two mows a week to stay ahead of growth.